What are VA Alterations & Repairs Loans?

 - Unless exempt, a VA Funding Fee will be financed into your loan

 - Your contractor’s credentials will be vetted.
-Any contractor hired will have to provide proof of licensing (if required), a Certificate of Liability Insurance, Worker’s Compensation (if required), any specialty certifications required (e.g., lead-based paint, mold, radon, asbestos), and a signed IRS W-9 Form.
-The contractor must also be registered with the VA and provide proof of [a valid VA Builder Identification Number prior to the VA Notice of Value (“NOV”) being issued
+Most lenders will require provide proof of licensing (if required), a Certificate of Liability Insurance, Worker’s Compensation (if required), any specialty certifications required (e.g., lead-based paint, mold, radon, asbestos), and a signed IRS W-9 Form.

-- Your contractor’s bid has to meet certain requirements such as being on contractor letterhead, naming you as the client, identifying the property where the work will take place, a full description and the location of all work being performed, a labor and materials breakdown per line item, permits and their associated costs, accurate tally of all sub-totals and the grand total, start and completion dates, and number of draws needed (not to exceed four (4)).
+- Your contractor’s bid has to meet certain requirements such as being on contractor letterhead, naming you as the client, identifying the property where the work will take place, a full description and the location of all work being performed, a labor and materials breakdown per line item, permits and their associated costs, accurate tally of all sub-totals and the grand total, start and completion dates, and number of draws needed.
 The bid should also specifically state the repairs being made are non-structural

 - Do-It-Yourself (“DIY”) or self-help improvements are not allowed